-She has an MBA from the UCLA Anderson School), as well as an MA in English Literature /Linguistics and an AbD in Higher Education, from University of Wisconsin-Madison).
+She has an MBA from the UCLA Anderson School, as well as an MA in English Literature /Linguistics and an AbD in Higher Education, from University of Wisconsin-Madison).
 She also graduated from the Project Management Institute (PMI) Leadership Master Class and has earned her Project Management Professional (PMP) credential.

 She has been an active member and volunteer in PMI for 25 years.
 She was President of the LA Chapter for two terms and was selected as the PMI Chapter President of the Year for both.
-She has been an active Trustee since 2001.
-She has been active on the global and regional levels as well, serving on several Boards within PMI.
-She created and managed a global program of Regional Mentors for three years.

 Ida joined Wells Bring Hope shortly after its start and has traveled to Niger a number of times, serving as videographer interviewing women.
-She is the Director of Volunteer Management, supervising a team of volunteers.
-Ida also mentors directors and managers.